 The custard apple does best in low-lying, deep, rich soil with ample moisture and good drainage.
-It is sensitive to cold and frost, being defoliated below 10°C and killed by temperatures of a couple of degrees below freezing.
-It is only moderately drought-tolerant, requiring at least 700 mm of annual rainfall, and will not produce fruit well during droughts.
+It is sensitive to cold and frost, being defoliated below 10°C and killed by temperatures of a couple of degrees below freezing point.
+It is only moderately drought-tolerant, requiring at least 700 mm of annual rainfall, and will not fruit well during droughts.
 In traditional medicine, the leaves are used in a decoction to treat dysentery and urinary tract infection; they are also crushed and applied to wounds.
-Among other popular uses, the leaves are employed in tanning and also yield a blue or black dye and the bark is used for tying the frames of huts.
+Among other popular uses, the leaves are employed in tanning and also yield a blue or black dye.
+The bark is used for tying the frames of huts.